Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEDevice.rst

 NA

-.. note :: Local device address is only available after starting in central or
+.. note :: Local device address is only available after starting in central or peripheral mode.
-    peripheral mode.
 This function will return all zeros for the address if central or peripheral mode is not in operation.

-    “BLEDevice.h” must be included to use the class function.
+"BLEDevice.h" must be included to use the class function.